markcot/pands-project/README.md

 I wrote code to display plots of the data to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
 In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
 Refer to Figure 1 and Figure 2 below.
+In V1_06, I edited the size of the graphs

+### Summary of Detailed Data Analysis

+When the 'Petal Length' is compared with the 'Petal Width', there is a notable separation between all three variants with the 'Iris-virginica' to the top right of the plot, 'Iris-setosa' at the bottom left of the plot and 'Iris-versicolor' in the centre of the plot.

 ## Supporting Tables and Graphics